-Another question that must be addressed is the doctrine of the trinity and is the Holy Spirit a third person of the Godhead?
+Another question that must be addressed as stated above is the Doctrine of the Trinity and is the Holy Spirit a third person of the Godhead?
 Let's consider what it would mean if the Holy Spirit was a third person of the Godhead.
 If this was so then we have a very serious problem because notice what's recorded in Matt 1:18 it states "For that which is conceived in her is of the Holy Spirit."

 It was in fact the Holy Spirit of God that impregnated Mary as we see recorded